NOW ACCEPTING NEW PATIENTS!

 What is involved in a dental cleaning?

-What are the signs of dental problems in cats?
+What are the signs of dental problems?

 • Sensitivity around the mouth

-• Difficulty eating or lack of appetite which can lead to weight loss
+• Difficulty eating or lack of appetite; which can lead to weight loss

 • Bad breath